sap-tutorials/Tutorials/tutorials/abap-environment-deploy-cf-production/abap-environment-deploy-cf-production.md

       Click **Next >**.

-     **HINT:** If you want to copy your transport request, please do following: Open Eclipse, search your package `ZTRAVEL_APP_XXX` and open it.
+     > If you want to copy your transport request, please do following: Open Eclipse, search your package `ZTRAVEL_APP_XXX` and open it.
 Open your transport organizer to see your transport request.
 Copy your transport request for later use.
 You can find your transport request underneath the Modifiable folder.
      ![app](deploy3.png)